Information see our Latest Blogs, Events and Industry News

 Change is hard.
 When implementing new technology, whether it’s Oracle ERP Cloud, EBusiness Suite or something else, you have to remember that, even if it is going to enhance the way people do their job, careful consideration needs to be given to how that change is going to be implemented.

-Obviously, we would not expect you to implement all of them but look at what could work for your organisation and see which ones you could implement to gain some quick wins.
+We would not expect you to implement all of them but look at what could work for your organisation and see which ones you could implement to gain some quick wins.

 How to communicate with your suppliers to enable faster payment